D17 Is The Cultivar Referred To As Coffee Durian

 With the “S” maybe meaning “Super”, “Samsung Galaxy S17” or “So-I-don’t-care-as-long-as-it-sends-me-into-delirium”.

-It also goes by the monikers Chia Chee (赤刺), lapan (number 8), duri coklat (chocolate), kopi (coffee).
+It also goes by the monikers Chia Chee (赤刺) which is a reference to the red-brown tip of the thorns, lapan (number 8), duri coklat (chocolate), kopi (coffee), snow white.

 But the pet name that is more attention grabbing to durian connoisseurs is coffee durian.
 That should give you a hint of how this cultivar tickles your taste buds which we will talk about later.